-For 60 years, VACCO has been serving the defense, space and commercial markets with extensive engineering experience and continuous collaboration.
+For more than 60 years, VACCO has been serving the defense, space and commercial markets with extensive engineering experience and continuous collaboration.
 From the unforgiving conditions of the deep seas to the demanding elements of deep space, VACCO supports many of the world’s most critical programs and platforms for aircraft, filtration, navy and space with our guiding values.

 Since the early 2000’s, VACCO has been at the forefront of the CubeSat technology development, investigating and addressing propulsion system needs specific to the micro-satellite market.
 Through investment in our employees, facilities and continuous improvement of processes, our highly skilled workforce is able to design and manufacture affordable, high quality products, while incorporating the latest proven technology.

 - 21 years with VACCO Industries

 - 36 years of experience in the design, development and production of fluid controls for space flight applications.

 - BS, Mechanical Engineering, State University of NY, Buffalo

 - AAS, Mechanical Technology, State University of NY, Buffalo